hCece/Java-telegram-bot/README.md

 <b>avaliable methods:</b>
-By creating an object of TelegramBot you are obliged to enter the API of the bot you want to connect.
+By creating an object of TelegramBot you are obliged to enter the API of the bot you want to connect. <p>

-getMessage():
+getMessage():<p>
-        This methods returns the last unread messages from the object.
+        This methods returns the last unread messages from the object. <p><p>

-sendMessage(String idTelegram, String message, boolean setItalicBold):
+sendMessage(String idTelegram, String message, boolean setItalicBold):<p>
-	* idTelegram: the unique ID connected with the telegram user.
+	* idTelegram: the unique ID connected with the telegram user.<p>
-	 message: the text that is being sent to the user.
+	 message: the text that is being sent to the user.<p>
-	 setItalicBold: enable italic (Syntax: \_ITALIC\_) and bold (Syntax: \*BOLD\*)
+	 setItalicBold: enable italic (Syntax: \_ITALIC\_) and bold (Syntax: \*BOLD\*)<p><p>

-SendInlineKeyboard(String idTelegram,HashMap<String,String> data, String text):
+SendInlineKeyboard(String idTelegram,HashMap<String,String> data, String text):<p>
         This method uses the inlineKeyboard feature from telegram's API to send buttons to the user.
-	 - idTelegram: the unique ID connected with the telegram user.
+	 - idTelegram: the unique ID connected with the telegram user.<p>
-	 - data: content in keys will be displayed as button, content in values will be the response from the user pressing a button
+	 - data: content in keys will be displayed as button, content in values will be the response from the user pressing a button.<p>
-	 - text: the initial message to the user
+	 - text: the initial message to the user.<p>